paheko/paheko/SECURITY.md

 * KD2 libraries used by the project ([repo](https://fossil.kd2.org/kd2fw/)), but not the ones not used by Paheko (obviously)
 * etc.

-We also welcome security findings on Paheko.cloud as well as other hosted Paheko services.
+We also welcome security findings on our Paheko.cloud SaaS as well as other hosted Paheko services.

 Issues found inside the Windows packaging will be welcome, but they might have a lower priority to us.